 Brazil is a major global exporter of agricultural products, such as corn, soy, and sugar- the primary building blocks in media and excipients.
-With the drought, harvests of these materials is expected to be lower than normal in the 2015 growing season.
+With the drought, harvests of these materials are expected to be lower than normal in the 2015 growing season.
 The good news is that an El Niño creates wetter and more favorable growing conditions in the US Midwest for stronger harvests of corn and soy.

 Risk Mitigation Strategy: Commodities such as sugar, as well as corn and soy, are the building blocks for many materials media, amino acids, citric acid, ethanol, and excipients.
-BioPharm planners in particular need to be aware of the Brazilian drought situation and monitor back order reports for signs of tightness in sugar supplies as well as other components that can be impacted by an El Niño.
+BioPharm planners, in particular, need to be aware of the Brazilian drought situation and monitor back order reports for signs of tightness in sugar supplies as well as other components that can be impacted by an El Niño.